MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 - **Sponsorship**: This update of network security strategy is typically sponsored by security leadership or IT leadership
 - **Execution**: Integrating strategies into your cloud network security strategy is a collaborative effort involving:

-  - [Security architecture](../organize/cloud-security-architecture.md) - establish cloud network security architecture with cloud network and cloud network security leads.
+  - **[Security architecture](../organize/cloud-security-architecture.md)**: Establish cloud network security architecture with cloud network and cloud network security leads.
   - **Cloud network leads** ([central IT operations](../organize/central-it.md)) + **Cloud Network security leads** ([infrastructure security team](../organize/cloud-security-infrastructure-endpoint.md))
     - Establish cloud network security architecture with security architects
     - Configure firewall, NSG, and WAF capabilities and work with application architects on WAF rules
-  - **Application architects:** Work with network security to build and refine WAF rule sets and DDoS configurations to protect the application without disrupting availability
+  - **Application architects**: Work with network security to build and refine WAF rule sets and DDoS configurations to protect the application without disrupting availability

 ### How